TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

     !!pb delete_range 3-7
     ```

-3. After deleting backups, PB will automatically clean up orphan blobs and chunks no longer referenced by any backup (including deleting their physical files).
-If any remain, you can manually run:
+3. After deleting backups, PB will automatically clean up orphan blobs and chunks no longer referenced by any backup, and prune can compact affected pack files; if any remain, you can manually run:

     ```
     !!pb database prune